m4guu/m4guu/README.md

 #now

-i'm currently in the last semester of Automation and Robotics at Gdansk University of Technology.
+i'm currently in the second semester of my master's degree in Automation and Robotics at Gdansk University of Technology.
 During my studies and exactly in October 2021 I started programming in java script:mortar_board::mortar_board::mortar_board:

 ---------------------------------------------------------------------------------------------------------------------------------